TheCreamGravy/Dragon-Listing-BBCode-Generator/README.md

 If you try to use this program with your display zoomed in, the bottom of the program will get cut off.
 You can tab to the export button, but we had our display set at 150% (because coding on a TV) and it was too big.
 We currently have no plans to adjust this at this time.

 Some antivirus programs (Windows Defender & Bitdefender are known) consider this program a virus for some reason.
-We believe it's because we have some commented-out code for building the optino to "copy to clipboard".
-We'll be looking over this to resolve it soon.
+This is a common issue for programs created with Visual Basic; we currently recommend saving the program to a folder whitelisted from your antivirus in order to run this program, while we work on figuring out how to keep it from happening.

 ## Frequently Asked Questions ##